 This is an ending trope.
 There are unmarked spoilers ahead.

-- Heaven's Lost Property: In the anime, Tomoki has sexual tension going on with all of the female cast members, particularly Sohara and Ikaros.
-He even goes on a date with Ikaros and Nymph, yet the series opts for the first option and doesn't ever come to a romantic resolution.
-The trope is even lampshaded when Mikako tries to hold a Shotgun Wedding and force him to pick one of the four candidates, only for the attempted wedding to be crashed by yet another girl (a little sister this time).
+- Heaven's Lost Property: Tomoki has sexual tension going on with all of the female cast members, particularly Sohara and Ikaros, yet the series doesn't ever come to a romantic resolution.
+The trope is even lampshaded in the anime when Mikako tries to hold a Shotgun Wedding and force him to pick one of the four candidates, only for the attempted wedding to be crashed by yet another girl (a little sister this time).
 Later, Sohara indicates that she really doesn't mind the status quo continuing for a while longer.

-- Kyo Kara Maoh! didn't provide any definite answers either, although if you want to ignore the Yaoi Guys aspect of it and just view it as a parody, that hardly matters.
+- Kyo Kara Maoh! didn't provide any definite answers either, although if you want to ignore the Homoerotic Subtext aspect of it and just view it as a parody, that hardly matters.
 However, in this instance, Yuri's lack of a definite decision may be more to avoid the wrath of the fangirls than to avoid upsetting his harem...